Computed Tomography (CT) Colonoscopy

 Introduction

-This leaflet has been produced to provide you with general information about your procedure.
-Most of your questions should have been answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+This leaflet has been produced to give you general information about what a CT Colonoscopy involves.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+You will receive a phone call from one of the CT team regarding an appointment date and time and also how you need to prepare for the test.

 What is CT colonoscopy?